ninoNinkovic/LiveStamps/README.md

 ####Multiple Injection Flags:

-The following example shows how you can get various outputs from the same stamp just by using modifying the injection flags:
+The following shows various outputs from the same stamp just by modifying the injection flags:

 ```json
 # Various outputs of "mystamp" using different injection flags: